python/cpython/Doc/library/test.rst

    Module and package deprecation messages are suppressed during this import if *deprecated* is :const:`True`.

-   This function will raise :exc:`unittest.SkipTest` is the named module cannot be imported.
+   This function will raise :exc:`unittest.SkipTest` if the named module cannot be imported.

    Example use::